• Aston Triangle, Aston University, European Bioenergy Research Institute (EBRI)

 Biography

-He has a track record of leading/ contributing to research projects as funded by (EPSRC, KTP, ETP, GCRF, RAEng) working along with partners from the UK, South Asia, Sub-Saharan Africa and the Middle East.
+He has a track record of leading/ contributing to research projects as funded by (EPSRC, KTP, ETP, GCRF, RAEng) working along with partners from the UK and internationally from South Asia, Sub-Saharan Africa and the Middle East.
 Dr Alaswad is an Editorial Board Member for the Science of the Total Environment (IF: 10.753, Citescore: 14.1) and reviews for the Prestigious Newton Fund Prize.
-He currently leads on the delivery of the 1.4 m project (SURGE) with GBSLEP aiming to make a significant contribution to growing the economic activity in the West Midlands.
-Abed delivered keynote sessions in different occasions about the role of engineers to support sustainable development.
+He currently leads on the delivery of the SURGE project with GBSLEP aiming to make a significant contribution to growing the economic activity in the West Midlands.
+Abed delivered keynote sessions in different occasions, including internationally, about the role of engineers to support sustainable development embedding cases from his own research.

-Dr Alaswad is a passionate educator, a Senior Fellow of Advanced HEA, and has been active in leading transformation in other Universities towards implementing Conceive, Design, Implement, Operate (CDIO) philosophy.
+Dr Alaswad is a strategic education leader and a Principle Fellow of Advanced HEA.
+He has been active in leading transformation in other Universities towards implementing Conceive, Design, Implement, Operate (CDIO) philosophy.
 He acted as an External Panel Member and External Examiner in a number of UK Universities including Lancaster, Bradford, Surrey and Salford.

 PhD Supervision